letsmeet-click/letsmeet.click/README.md

 ## Timeframe

-We want to develop letsmeet.click at #32c3 in Hamburg.
-And we have a plan: https://github.com/letsmeet-click/meta/blob/master/plan.md
+We developed the first version of letsmeet.click at #32c3 in Hamburg.
+The plan for future features is here: https://github.com/letsmeet-click/meta/blob/master/plan.md